 Note 1.
-Nature of Operations and Organization
+Overview

-Nature of Operations
+Company Background and Nature of Operations

-Amprius Technologies, Inc. (hereafter referred to as the "Company," "we," "us," or "our") has developed, and since 2018, been in commercial production of lithium-ion batteries for mobility applications leveraging a disruptive silicon anode.
-Our silicon anode technology is intended to enable batteries with higher energy density, higher power density and fast charging capabilities over a wide range of operating temperatures.
-Our headquarters is located in Fremont, California.
+Amprius Technologies, Inc. (hereafter referred to as the "Company," "we," "us," or "our") develops, manufactures and markets lithium-ion batteries for mobility applications, including the aviation, electric vehicle ("EV") and light electric vehicle ("EV") industries.
+We have been in commercial battery production since 2018 and our disruptive silicon anode technology is intended to enable batteries with higher energy density, higher power density and fast charging capabilities over a wide range of operating temperatures.
+We are incorporated in the State of Delaware.
+Our corporate headquarters is located in Fremont, California.